Death of John Isles, 1908

 What did Isles drink?—I didn't take

-about 11-30 on Thursday morning he met Isles at his house in Regent Street, Lytham.
-They went to
+said that about 11-30 on Thursday morning he met Isles at his house in Regent Street, Lytham.

-witness's house and left about a quarter-past one for the Half-Way House, arriving there between
+They went to witness's house and left about a quarter-past one for the Half-Way House, arriving

-two and half-past.
+there between two and half-past.
 Isles had a pint of beer and witness had a small whisky.
-They then went to
+They

-Layton Hawes Farm to shoot pheasants, but having no luck returned to the Half-Way House,
+then went to Layton Hawes Farm to shoot pheasants, but having no luck returned to the Half-Way

-arriving between 4-30 and 5-0.
+House, arriving between 4-30 and 5-0.
 Witness had three small whiskies and Isles was with him.
-While he

-was having the whiskies Isles went out and met Walsh in the passage and began talking about the
+While he was having the whiskies Isles went out and met Walsh in the passage and began talking

 The Coroner: And who began driving?— Isles said he would